 The status is green if the request was successful.
 An orange status means there’s an error in the request, which indicates something might be wrong with your implementation.
 The status is red when there was an error on Algolia’s side.

 To debug, you need to find the call you were expecting to see.
 You can filter the list by cluster and request type.
 Requests can be either search requests or indexing operations.
 You can also filter all requests that resulted in an error.
 If you want to filter per index, you can go to the Indices section and open the index.
-In the Search API Logs tab you get the exact same table, but filtered on requests to this index.
+In the Search API Logs tab you get the exact same table, but filtered on requests to that index only.

-You can click on any entry to get more details on it.
+You can click on any entry to view more details on it.

 The first part shows information like the IP address, the exact time the request was received, the processing time, the full URL, and the number of operations counted for billing purposes.